cldeluna/ac3_intro_to_jinja/AC3_Intro_to_jinja2.md

 Jinja2 is the de facto standard in Network Automation workflows.

 ^
-We need a "pattern engine" and
+We need a "pattern engine"

 ---

 # Why are we here?

-You may be saying "..but I already have templates!"
+You may be saying *"..but I already have templates!"*

 I've see templates in: